FlameJordan/Lab1_Lenguajes/README.md

-After running the project, be created a database named nearlinx_time_tracker_db and is necessary to execute to following SQLscript.
+After running the project, be created a database named nearlinx_time_tracker_db and is necessary to execute to following SQL script.
 ```sh
 -- clear tables
 DELETE FROM RoleUser;